 Villa Minh is perfect for entertaining, whether for a casual barbecue or a formal dinner.
-We sat down with Chef Thietan to get a glimpse into what goes on in the kitchen.
+We sat down with Chef El to get a glimpse into what goes on in the kitchen.

 EH: Ok.
 And what else do you like to cook?

-CE: Pineapple fried rice.
-I like to put in a lot of ingredients so there’s a combination of sour, sweet and spicy flavors.
-That is a typical traditional Thai flavor combination.
+Chef El: Pineapple fried rice.
+I like to put in a lot of ingredients so there’s a combination of sour, sweet and spicy flavours.
+That is a typical traditional Thai flavour combination.
 Some of the other chefs adjust the taste for foreigners.
 I like to stick to the authentic taste.
 But I can adjust the spice level for our foreign guests.
 I ask them if they like spicy food or not.
 If they can’t eat spicy food, I can make the food less spicy.

 EH: What do you think it takes to be a good chef?

-- 2 tsp kaffir lime leaves, very thinly sliced
+- Kaffir lime leaves, very thinly sliced 2 tbsp

-- Boil tamarind juice then add water and shallots.
+- Boil tamarind juice then adds water and shallots.
 Simmer for 5 mins.
 Add palm sugar, chilli powder and fish sauce and reduce the heat.

 - Pour the dressing into a mixing bowl, then add all other ingredients and toss to combine.
-You can serve it as is or serve some wild betel leaves (chaploo leaves) which you can use to make little bite-sized wrap of the salad.
+You can serve it as is or serve some wild betel leaves (Champloo leaves) which you can use to make a little bite-sized wrap of the salad.